Skip To The Main Content

 The county’s agency on aging doesn’t let hopelessness stop it from doing everything they can to help whoever it can through Meals on Wheels and other services.
 Its unspoken motto may be: “If not us, then who?”
 More than anything, it wants to say yes to anyone who reaches out; hope is a renewable resource, and every victory and every person off a waitlist matters — to the community and vulnerable community members.

 Meals can ensure seniors don’t suffer from loneliness and isolation, which can contribute to greater instances of depression, cognitive decline and heart disease.
-Meals can also be the difference between seniors staying in their homes longer or being close to their cherished, close-knit community, or leaving it behind, along with their independence and dignity.
+Meals can also be the difference between seniors staying in their homes longer and being close to their cherished, close-knit community, or leaving it behind, along with their independence and dignity.

 It’s a classic case of the disconnection between will and money.